 Keeping ahead of the game is essential in social media, nothing changes there.
 Knowing the trends, the latest developments and what’s important to the people on that network.
 Gone are the days that you really need to be on every social network available.
 Just because they are the biggest, doesn’t make them the best, and no, while this isn’t new, we need to nail this down now.

-With the rise of new niche platforms and the fact that people with similar likes are sticking together more than ever before; it might be that you need just two or three social networks that are completely the right niche for you.
+With the rise of new niche platforms and the same users sticking together each more, platforms now have unique audiences.
+So it might be that you need just two or three social networks that are completely the right niche for you.
 It’s much more sensible to define your target market and to know where your customers are.

 Take the time to fully identify and understand your particular niche

 We need to bring all of our social efforts together this year.
 Social media marketing and social media advertising, are still there but with unobtrusive propriety.
 Leading the way is social selling, using social tactics and technology to reach your audience by building relationships by listening, engaging and making sure you are in that right place at the right time. (which isn’t going to be 5 mins per day)

 Quality over quantity is what users want, there is too much noise, it’s putting people off.
 It used to be that likes and follows were important, now it’s about how much engagement you have?
 We need to create conversations.
 Customers, fans, followers want to get to know you, so they can like you and trust you, so it’s more important to listen and engage, again not new but it becomes much more important this year, especially with the likely hood of likes disappearing.
 Spend time on social networks, tell stories, be honest, show weakness and show leadership.
 Do not just “post and go”, this isn’t working and won’t ever work; neither is bombarding people with bot. or copy and paste, group DMs and private sales messages, that’s just spam, unprofessional and people do not like it.
 Don’t be frightened to let a professional social media manager help you with your social media efforts.
 This then also gives you time to spend on what you do best, your own business.